simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 Thoughtful policy and collaboration can make AI a tool that supports real learning, strengthens teacher impact, while also preserving the social and cognitive foundations that make education effective.

 ## The Future of Learning
 I don’t believe AI will “revolutionize” the educational system.

-The best version of education may already exist: a teacher and students in a classroom, connecting directly, learning together, and wrestling with ideas in real time.
+In fact, the best version of education may already exist: a teacher and students in a classroom, connecting directly, learning together, and wrestling with ideas in real time.

 Technology can enhance that experience by offering tools and supplemental reinforcement, but it should never distract from the core mission of helping students think deeply, struggle thoughtfully, and grow socially and cognitively.

-AI’s role is to enrich, not replace.
-Done well, it can free teachers to mentor more effectively, give students new ways to explore and practice, and support lifelong learning beyond school walls.
+AI’s role is to enrich.
+Done well, it can free teachers to mentor more effectively, give students new ways to explore and practice, and support lifelong learning beyond schooling.

 At its core, AI’s promise in education is to support deliberate learning by helping students engage System 2 to build System 1 skills that last a lifetime, without ever losing sight of the irreplaceable power of the classroom.